mtumilowicz/groovy-trait/README.md

 you can use the `withTraits` method instead of the `as` keyword (EXAMPLE!)

+*  if you use runtime traits, the methods from the trait are always preferred to those of the proxied object (EXAMPLE!)

 ## chains of responsibility
 * it is possible to easily compose chains of responsibility with traits (EXAMPLE!)